-- They have an institutional presence and structure; - They are institutionally separate from the state; - They do not return profits to their members, managers or directors - They control their own affairs; - They attract some level of voluntary contribution of time or money and also membership in them is not legally required.
+- They control their own affairs; - They attract some level of voluntary contribution of time or money and also membership in them is not legally required.

 Pakistan Centre for Philanthropy (PCP) has been working on the regulation of the philanthropy in Pakistan with a mission to increase the volume and effectiveness of the philanthropy for social development.
 The PCP database includes only certified institutions.
 A study titled "Dimensions of the Non Profit Sector in Pakistan" was conducted by Social Policy and Development Centre in 2002 which estimated the total number of NGO/NPO in Pakistan to be 45,000 and also provided the sector wise breakdown.